HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/enablingadb.md

 ![From DB to schema to scope](../../assets/images/KeepSchemaToApp.png)

-While the AdminUI helps to generate a Domino REST API schema from an existing form, there no technical need for a form to be present, other than the possibility to open the Notes document in a Notes client too.
+While the Admin UI helps to generate a Domino REST API schema from an existing form, there no technical need for a form to be present, other than the possibility to open the Notes document in a Notes client too.
 Creating such a Schema requires direct post to the API.

 ## Schema components